 - You may be given a sheet of candidate data to fill in.
 Don't worry this is just to allow us to keep accurate records on ages and nationalities taking each exam. - When you do the actual exam, it is very important that you know how to fill in the answer sheets.
-Doing practice tests and completing the online sample test as part of your preparation will help you to do this more easily on the exam day. - For the Speaking test, you will go in with a partner and there will be two examiners: the interlocutor, who will ask you questions and give you a global mark, and the assessor, who will just listen and give you marks by using the assessment criteria. - If you have registered for the exam yourself (rather than through a school), you can contact your local centre with any practical queries.
-You can find your local centre here. - Before you take your exam, be sure to visit the What to expect on exam day web page and read the Summary Regulations for Candidates.
+Doing practice tests and completing the online sample test as part of your preparation will help you to do this more easily on the exam day. - For the Speaking test, you will go in with a partner and there will be two examiners: the interlocutor, who will ask you questions and give you a global mark, and the assessor, who will just listen and assess you using the assessment criteria. - If you have registered for the exam yourself (rather than through a school), you can contact your local centre with any practical queries.
+You can find the centre nearest to you: here - Before you take your exam, visit the What to expect on exam day web page and read the Summary Regulations for Candidates.